-To help achieve the aims of the Covenant, representatives of the armed forces, local authorities, businesses and charities participate in the West Sussex Cooperative, which provides a direct link between local decision makers and the armed forces.
+To help achieve the aims of the Covenant, representatives of the armed forces, local authorities, businesses and charities participate in the West Sussex Civilian Military Partnership Board, which provides a direct link between local decision makers and the armed forces.
 The County Council is a Gold Award holder from SERFCA’s Employer Recognition Award.

 If you are considering becoming a reservist you can find out more on our Become an armed forces reservist page.

-In supporting the community Covenant, we have also introduced the Guaranteed Interview Scheme for veterans.
+In supporting the community Covenant, we have also introduced the Guaranteed Interview Scheme.

 Members of the armed forces can find it harder to access public services than the general population because of frequent moves, extended periods away and a lack of familiarity with support available.
 This project ensured more staff are aware of their responsibilities under the Covenant, and provided the knowledge and skills to better enable them to help and support the armed forces communities.